Cybersecurity Reference Books

-Applied Cryptography: Protocols, Algorithms, and Source Code in C, by Bruce Schneier, is used as the text for a graduate-level cryptography course at many universities.
-It contains detailed analysis of cryptographic theory.
-It also has practical calculations of the expected time to break various systems on reasonable hardware platforms.
+Applied Cryptography: Protocols, Algorithms, and Source Code in C, by Bruce Schneier, has been used as the text for a graduate-level cryptography course at many universities.
+Yes, it's a snapshot of mid-1990s cryptography, but it's a good explanation of the fundamentals of cipher algorithms, their building blocks, and overall designs.

 Handbook of Applied Cryptography, by Alfred J. Menezes, Paul C. van Oorschot and Scott A. Vanstone, is more academic than Schneier's book.
+Theorems!
+Lemmas!
+Proofs!
 It's available for free download as a large collection of PDF files.

 Practical Cryptography is by Niels Ferguson and Bruce Schneier.
 I think that the greatest benefit of this book is that it should convince the reader that yes, this is extremely difficult to really get right, and you do have to be obsessively careful with the entire system design, and it would be easy to make some bold plans up front that are then difficult to fully carry through.
 Don't write your own code, get a good open-source system that has been checked out by many smart people.
-Read this book if you aren't convinced yet.
+Read this book if you still disbelieve Edgar Allan Poe.

-The quiz software you use in that course, and which you can use on your own, is an excellent simulation of the real exam.
+The quiz software you use during that course and then on your own is an excellent simulation of the real exam.
 It is not a literal "brain-dump" of verbatim questions, as that is not allowed.
-But it is very close to the real exam, including its confusing wording and CompTIA's insistence that you select "right" answers that are outdated and incorrect.
-Seriously, take that course.
+But it is very close to the real exam, including its intentionally confusing wording and CompTIA's insistence that you select "right" answers that sometimes are outdated and incorrect.

 Do not waste your time and money on material purporting to be "brain dump" literal questions.
-I have had a number of students take the Security+ test-prep course because they used what claimed to be literal questions and found that it had very little in common with the real exam.
+I have had a number of students take the Security+ test-prep course because they had used what claimed to be literal questions; they had failed the exam, finding that the "brain dump" material had very little in common with the real exam.
 Plus, if CompTIA even suspects that you have looked at that material, they may simply ban you for life from having one of their certifications.
 If you work for the U.S. Department of Defense, one of their contractors, or another organization requiring CompTIA certification for certain positions, there goes your job.

-All that being said, the best reference for the CompTIA Security+ exam is CompTIA Security+ Study Guide: Exam SY0-501, by Emmett A. Dulaney.
+All that being said, the best reference for the CompTIA Security+ exam is CompTIA Security+ Study Guide: Exam SY0-501, by Emmett Dulaney and Chuck Easttom.